 Roberto Roena is a salsa percussionist and band leader.
 He is also a great dancer.
 He was born in Mayagüez, Puerto Rico on January 16, 1940.
-Mayagüez is known as the original home of bomba, the Puerto Rican drum, song and dance tradition.
+Mayagüez is known as the original home of Bomba, the Puerto Rican drum, chorus and dance tradition.

 Roena’s dancing got him noticed by Rafael Cortijo.
 By the way, Tito Puente was a dancer before he was a percussionist too.
 Because this is dance music, you almost have to dance it before you play it.

 The Fania All-Stars 1976 Africa concert is legendary.
 Fania All-Stars leader Johnny Pacheco told Roena not to show off because we’re in Africa and Africans can really dance.
 Roena busted out some moves anyway.
 By all accounts the Africans loved it.
 Roena starts dancing at about 4:15 in the video.

 Roena rose to prominence with Ismael Rivera when they both performed on the daily TV show “El Show de Cortijo y Su Combo” in 1954 and 1955.

 Cortijo was the bandleader who popularized Puerto Rican bomba.
 Before Cortijo, bomba was originally considered low class (like all Latin music).
 Cortijo y Su Combo was one of the first Afro-Puerto Rican bands that was able to tour in the U.S. So they popularized the music and broke racial barriers.
 Today bomba is a core expression of Puerto Rican identity on the island and in the diaspora.